 So Wogan headed up a rescue mission.
 With three other men and an Irishwoman, he defied snowstorms to rescue the princess.
 Though the authorities knew they were coming, a decoy tricked them.
 Wogan later served as a witness at the royal wedding.

 The Ladies of Llangollen

 Lady Eleanor Butler and Sarah Ponsonby were two upper-class, Anglo-Irish women from Kilkenny.
-In 1780, they ran away to Wales in search of seclusion.
+They ran away to Wales in search of seclusion In 1780.

 In Ireland, their relationship scandalised people.
-In Wales, they hoped to be left alone.
-But in their new home, near the town of Llangollen, they also attracted attention.
+When in Wales, they hoped to be left alone but in their new home, near the town of Llangollen, they also attracted attention.
 In fact, throughout the whole of Britain, they became known as the Ladies of Llangollen.
 Even Queen Charlotte knew of them and wanted to see their cottage.